sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

    > **NOTE:** Run EXECUTEDDL only once before loading data for the first time.
 If a correction is needed, drop all tables before re-executing

 - **LOADDATA** : This will execute the generated database specific ETL code file.
-It will Insert/update downloaded data into database specific target tables (you can schedule this periodically depending on the frequency of data download by using batch process).
+It will Insert/update downloaded data into database specific target tables (you can schedule this periodically depending on the frequency of data download).

 - **CREATEMIGR** : This will generate schema migration ddl code which will create alter and create table ddl when there is new schema version available.
 Set the schema_version and previous_schema version macro variables in the config.sas file accordingly.

 - **MIGRATEUDM** : This will execute the generated database specific DDL schema migration script.
-This will pick the generated DDL migration code from previous step and create the tables in target Database.
-This will help create table structure based on new schema version without deleteting old tables and data.
+This will pick the generated DDL migration code from the previous step and create the tables in target Database.
+This will help create table structure based on the new schema version without deleting old tables and data.

 ### Batch Execution

 To run this utility in batch mode you need to
-- Commment out the **%Let sysparameter=XXXXX ;** from the launcher code.
+- Comment out the **%Let sysparameter=XXXXX ;** from the launcher code.
 - Adapt the sample scripts in the **scripts** folder to your environment or create a new script that executes below command:

 **{SASHOME}/sas –sysin {UDMLoader_Location}/UDMLoader.sas -sysparm LOADDATA -log {UDMLoader_Location}/UDMLoader.log**

-- Create separate scripts if you want to download and load different set of tales at different frequencies.
+- Create separate scripts if you want to download and load different sets of tables at different frequencies.
 - Schedule the scripts.

 ## Troubleshooting

-The logs folder contain a log file for each execution of this utility.
+The logs folder contains a log file for each execution of this utility.
 The MPRINT option is set to identify in the log which macro is running.

 To facilitate troubleshooting, the diagram below shows how each macro is called, depending on the sysparam or sysparameter value.